hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 ---
-title: "Klipsch Heresy IV Floorstanding Speaker Review"
+title: "Klipsch Heresy IV Speaker Review"
 date: 2020-11-25
 draft: false
 image: /images/Reviews/Loudspeakers/Klipsch_Heresy_IV/DSC07158.JPG
-description : "Klipsch Heresy IV Floorstanding Speaker Review"
+description : "Klipsch Heresy IV Speaker Review"
 Tags: ["Klipsch", "Heresy", "Heresy IV", "Klippel", "Review", "Speaker", "loudspeaker"]
 ---

 ## Intro

 The [Klipsch Heresy IV](https://www.klipsch.com/products/heresy-iv-floorstanding-speaker) is a 3-way speaker with a classic look.
 The Heresy IV features a 12-inch midwoofer, K-702 midrange compression driver, and K-704 Tractrix horn for high frequencies.
 On the back of the speaker is Klipsch's new element to this speaker lineup: the Klipsch Tractrix port.
 This speaker can be bi-amped if desired thanks to the links on the two sets of terminals above the rear port.
 The Heresy IV comes in a variety of finishes and features a tweed grille to hide the drive units.
-The particular model I tested is the Cherry finish.
+The model I tested is in the Cherry finish.

 <br>